The Couinaud classification of liver anatomy divides the liver into eight functionally indepedent segments.

 In the Couinaud classification little attention is given to the high prevalence of anatomical variations which occur, especially in the right hemiliver.

-Using volumetric acquisition techniques, such as magnetic resonance imaging or spiral computed tomography scanning, detailed insight into the individual segmental anatomy can now be obtained in a non-invasive manner (2,3).
+Using volumetric acquisition techniques, such as MRI or CT detailed insight into the individual segmental anatomy can now be obtained in a non-invasive manner (2,3).

 The significance of this anatomical insight lies in the planning of anatomical resections, whereby the relationship between tumour and individual segmental anatomy can be depicted in a three-dimensional format.